fatihbalsoy/EscapeKey/README.md

 EscapeKey is a very simple macOS menu bar application that lets you simulate the `esc` key.
 This is useful if your MacBook's TouchBar is frozen, blank, and causing other inconveniences.
 Like every other Apple Device.

 If you need a full on-screen TouchBar, then you might find [Touché](https://redsweater.com/touche/) useful.
-It does not display the `esc` key :/
+However, it does not display the `esc` key on some MacBooks.

+A better alternative to EscapeKey is to remap the MacBook's escape key to something like `command` + `caps lock` in the System Settings.
+Instructions on how to do this can be found [here](https://www.idownloadblog.com/2020/05/15/escape-key-shortcut-tutorial/#:~:text=On%20macOS%2C%20you%20must%20go,like%20Escape%2C%20then%20click%20OK.).

 ![Alt text](.github/menu-bar.png?raw=true  "The EscapeKey icon displayed within a tray of other menu bar icons.")